ohir/terminator-ohirs/README.md

+# NOT WORKING BRANCH.
+This is postponed refactoring toward new config and py3.
+No time to finish it now.
+If you would like to pick it up contact me and I'll try answer questions.

 ## Toward Terminator2 (from Terminator 1.91)

 This repo contains Terminator in my (ohir's) version.
 It is based on v1.91 python2 release.